wlsf82/backstop-config/README.md

 Run `npm i` to install the dev dependencies.

+## Tests' setup

+Before running the tests, make a copy of the file `sampleSetup.sh` and name it as `setup.sh`, and make a copy of the file `test/sampleRelativePaths.js` and name it as `test/relativePaths.js`, then update their values accordingly.

 ## Running the tests

 Run `npm t` to run the Backstop screenshot comparison tests.